 The Model 125 enables you to configure access security using two different modes.
 These modes are intended to meet the security needs posed by different situations and circumstances.
 This chapter explains both security modes and provides guidance for choosing between them.
 Both modes are easy to configure, as explained in this chapter.
-Choose the one best suited to the needs of your organization or switch between the two under different circumstances.
+Choose the one best suited to the needs of your organization.